ioan-vlad-pantiru/NikAuto-Service/README.md

 To enable users to obtain credits before teaching others, there are three options:

-- Users can post materials, text / video courses, papers, etc., which will be evaluated by platform administrators, and they will receive a predetermined number of credits.
+- Users can post materials, text / video courses, papers, etc., which will be evaluated by platform administrators or paid mentors, and they will receive a predetermined number of credits.

 - Credits can be purchased at a cost.